Proven-Paradox/shaper-system/Handbook.md

 > I strongly recommend against giving role-playing XP.
 If the players don't want to role-play, that's fine; run a dungeon delving group.
 Role-play is supposed to be for its own sake.

 ## Spending XP
-Between sessions, you can allocate your XP to buy from the benefits listed in this section.
+Between sessions, you can allocate your XP to buy benefits as listed in this section.
 Keep up with what XP was spent in what way on your character sheet.

 If you're looking specifically for the XP cost of specific benefits, refer to this cheat sheet.
+### Table: XP Cost Cheat Sheet

 | Benefit                 | XP Cost                   |
 |-------------------------|---------------------------|